simulogics/prosperousuniverse-docs/content/tutorials/corporations/_index.md

 ![Before corp](before-corp.png)

-Click the CORPM button.
-You now have two options: Found your own Corporation in the upper half of the new buffer, or join one you have been invited to in the lower half.
+Click the CORPM button, and you will be presented with two options: Found your own Corporation in the upper half of the new buffer, or join one you have been invited to in the lower half.
 The latter case will be explained below under “Joining a Corporation”.
-Enter the desired Name and Code of your corporation as well as its starting capital, which will default to your faction’s currency.
-Each invitee to your corporation will have to pay their shares in the same currency.
+If you would like to create a Corporation, enter its desired Name and code as well as its starting capital, which will default to your faction’s currency.
+Each invitee to your corporation will have to pay the same amount in the same currency to become a shareholder.

 ![New corp data](new-corp-data.png)